Last Updated on: 10th August 2024, 11:56 pm

 Indoor ice sculptures

-There is an indoors ice sculpture place that opened after the snow sculptures closed and is located in a building in the same Sun Island Park.
-This one is open all year round once it is up and running.
-I went on the first day so some sculptures were still being made.
-It was only -12°C and let me tell you, it was cold there.
-The warmest day time temperature outside during my visit was most around -9°C, so wasn’t too bad.
+It was only -12°C which, compared to -29°C (which is what it is in the middle of winter during peak ice sculpture and winter season), is a lot warmer, but still very cold.
+The warmest day time temperature outside during my visit was most around -9°C, so wasn’t too bad, and felt a lot warmer, especially in the sun, when I left the -12°C indoor environment, which is pretty unique and something you won’t experience in the middle of winter.
 It actually felt warm after I left the indoor ice sculpture place.
 It is inside a separate building in the same park the snow sculptures are in, and you take a shuttle bus fro the entry to it.
 There are no toilets or anything in that building so make sure you go before hand.
-Once you go inside the doors to the actual exhibit, you can’t come out and go back inside, ie there are no pass outs.

 Other winter activities

-What I found out as a first time skier
+My experience as a first time skier

 Packing too much into your itinerary is just too tiring and leaves no buffer time for any unexpected events.
 If you are a first time skier, take note of the following things: